wp-plugins/wp-to-twitter/readme.txt

 = Future =

 * Add regex filter to detect URLs typed into Tweet fields for counting/shortening purposes. [todo]

+= 2.9.1 =

+* Bug fix: too many fallbacks for #author#, display name never shows
+* Bug fix: stripslashes on AJAX tweet
+* Bug fix: prevent PHP warnings on invalid shortener return values
+* Bug fix: [WP Tweets PRO] if images are to be uploaded, but were added to post after publication, they were not tweeted.
+* Updated Dutch, German translations.

 = 2.9.0 =